 relax completely, and get busy doing things with your family and friends.
 Maybe

-work around the house, go for a walk, engage in physical exercise, watch
+work around the house, go for a walk, engage in physical exercise, watch television,

-discipline yourself to shut your mental gears off completely for at least one 24-hour period every seven
+to shut your mental gears off completely for at least one 24-hour period every seven

 Second, take one four-day vacation every three months, and during that time,

 refrain from doing any work.
-Do not attempt to catch up on even a few small
+Do not attempt to catch up on even a few small things.

-resting nor properly doing work of any quality.
+nor properly doing work of any quality.

 Third, take at least two full weeks off each year during which you do nothing

 that is work-related.
 You can either work or relax; you cannot do both.
-If you
+If you attempt

-mental and emotional batteries a chance to recharge.
+batteries a chance to recharge.
 You’ll come back from your vacation just as tired

 as you were when you left.

 If you are involved in a difficult relationship, or situation at work that is

 emotionally draining, discipline yourself to take a complete break from it at least

 a person or situation.
 You have to give yourself a break.

-Since a change is as good as a rest, going for a nice long walk is a
+Since a change is as good as a rest, going for a nice long walk is a wonderful

-into motion, your thoughts and feelings seem to relax all by themselves.
+your thoughts and feelings seem to relax all by themselves.

-Also, remember that the process of digestion consumes an enormous amount of
+Also, remember that the process of digestion consumes an enormous amount of physical

-products, your digestive system will require far less energy at the physical level.
+system will require far less energy at the physical level.
 This energy will then

 be available to you in the form of emotional and mental energy that you can apply

 to higher purposes.

-Since your diet has such an impact on your level of physical energy, and
+Since your diet has such an impact on your level of physical energy, and through

-productive you will be.
+will be.
 We know now that foods high in fat, sugar, or salt are not good for your

 body.
 The lighter the foods you eat, the more energy you have.